Veda-rathna/DJ-Pablo/README.md

 ---

-**Made with ❤️ for the Discord community**
+**Made with ❤️ by you for the Discord community**

-*High-quality music streaming, unlimited playlists, modern UI, and advanced features - all in one powerful bot.*
+*DJ Pablo - High-quality music streaming, unlimited playlists, modern UI, and advanced features - all in one powerful bot.*